harrisoff/move-assets-webpack-plugin/README.md

 Whether delete old files.
 Old files are files the `to` field given in the option `patterns` refer to.

-Files with same names will be overwritten.
+Files with same names will be overwritten even if this option is set to `false`.

 ## Attention

-### Plugin Order
+### The Order of Plugins

 This plugin must be placed after plugins that may add files to `compilation.assets`, or when this plugin is called, files not added are unable to be processed.

-**In one word, always put this plugin at the end of `plugins` option.**
+**In one word, always put this plugin at the end of the `plugins` option.**

 For example, [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) adds a html file to `compilation.assets`.
-If MoveAssetsPlugin is called before HtmlWebpackPlugin, the html file is not yet added to `compilation.assets`, so the rules operating html files will not work.
+If MoveAssetsPlugin is called before HtmlWebpackPlugin, when the html file is not yet added to `compilation.assets`, the rules operating html files will not work.

-### Patterns
+### The Order of Patterns

 Rules that are more specific should be placed ahead.